miage-lille/miage-auth/README.md

 - Create a pico env with a free postgresql addon
 - Setup your environment variables
 - Add a clever remote to your Git
-- Git push your application
+- Git push your application.
+[Read the doc](https://www.clever-cloud.com/doc/nodejs/nodejs/)
 - Think to stop the app when you're not using it